Holy Trinity Greek Orthodox Cathedral

-Welcome!
+Welcome to the 50th Anniversary of leadership by our Greek School Director, Mrs. Dawn (Avgi) Anagnos!
 Greek School is the Modern Greek Language education program of the Cathedral and is registered through the Greek Orthodox Archdiocese of America’s Department of Greek Education.
 Greek School offers educational and lifetime enrichment through developing vocabulary and confidence in Greek Language speaking and writing skills.
-Through a solid foundation with the Greek Language, every student, young and old, will benefit from his or her further education or life pursuits.
+Through a solid foundation with the Greek Language, every student, youth and adult, will benefit from his or her further education or life pursuits.

 Do you have a desire to learn Modern Greek?
 Are you traveling to Greece and desire to speak the language and read the signage?
 Do you have Greek-speaking relatives with whom you desire to call, email or correspond?
 Do you desire to understand the Greek portions of the Divine Liturgy better or to recite the Lord’s Prayer and Creed in Greek?
 Do you simply have an interest in Greece and Cyprus and wish to learn more?
 Then Greek School is for you!

 Greek School encompasses not only Modern Greek Language instruction and conversation, but also includes instruction in the geography, history, religion, literature, art, mythology, songs, costumes, customs, and traditions of Greece and Cyprus.